Are You an Emotional Shopper?

 That's exactly how online retailers want it to be.
 Everything about e-commerce is designed to facilitate thoughtless, impulsive purchases.
 And since our online behavior is tracked, targeted ads follow us everywhere, to every site and social media platform we visit.

-1. I use my computer for writing, but I close my browser unless I'm researching something specific.
-My focus is on writing, not on spending time online.
+1. I close my browser while I'm writing, unless I'm researching something specific.
+I have to use my computer, but my focus is on writing, not on spending time online.

 2. I unsubscribed from email marketing.
 Those coupons and sales alerts are designed to make me shop, even if I don't need anything, and I don't want them.